maximilian-sprengholz/homepage/docs/README.md

 ## Publications

 Sprengholz, M. (2021).
-Post-feminist German heartland: On the women's rights narrative of the radical-right populist AfD party in the Bundestag. _European Journal of Women's Studies, forthcoming._
+Post-feminist German heartland: On the women's rights narrative of the radical-right populist party Alternative für Deutschland in the Bundestag. _European Journal of Women's Studies, forthcoming._

 Sprengholz, M., Diehl, C., Giesecke, J., & Kreyenfeld, M. (2021).
 From “guest workers” to EU migrants: A gendered view on the labour market integration of different arrival cohorts in Germany. _Journal of Family Research._ https://doi.org/10/ghz7nq